 If you think that someone you know might be suffering from postpartum anxiety then what they may need most is encouragement, courage, to speak up.
 To talk to someone about it.
 And ideally to a medical professional.

-It is good to remember that this person is in an anxious state of mind, where their fear response is hyperactive, so even considering seek help may create extra worries, making the decision to do so even more difficult.
+It is good to remember that this person is in an anxious state of mind, where their fear response is hyperactive, so even considering seeking help may create extra worries, making the decision to do so even more difficult.
 Fears such as being thought of as a neurotic mum who over-worries may stop people talking to a medical professional because of the fear that their concerns may be ridiculed or dismissed.

 Listen to them.
 Encourage them to be open and honest about their experiences and feelings.
 Acknowledge them as real.
 Show them that you care.
 As the saying goes, love conquers fear.